 Foundations of Reading (190)

 The State Board of Education adopted the Foundations of Reading assessment for Elementary Education (K-6) and Special Education (K-12) licensure.
 This test complies with Act 416 of 2017 that requires a person applying in those two licensure areas to pass a stand-alone assessment of the essential components of beginning reading instruction based on the science of reading.
-For more information on the Foundations of Reading assessment including Arkansas cut score, visit the Arkansas Reading Assessment website or consult your educator preparation provider.
+For more information on the Foundations of Reading assessment including Arkansas cut score, visit the Arkansas Foundations of Reading website or consult your educator preparation provider.

 If you have general questions or concerns regarding your registration, please call Customer Support at:

 (413) 256-2867 or (866) 565-4880 (toll free) Mon–Fri: 8 a.m.–4 p.m., Central Standard Time (CST), excluding holidays.

 Educational Testing Service (ETS) develops and produces the School Leadership Series Assessments.
 The School Leadership Series provides fair and valid assessments for states to use as part of the licensure process for principals, superintendents and school leaders.
 SLS comprises the School Leaders Licensure Assessment (SLLA) and the School Superintendent Assessment (SSA).